NicodemusGurion/nicodemusgurion.github.io/_includes/QH/P-T.md

 > My Word cannot be changed, nor am I unjust to ˹My˺ creation.”

 ## The word of Allah CAN be changed

 Surah 2:75

 > a party of them used to listen to the word of Allah, then used to change it

 ## The Quran is not perfectly preserved {#not-preserved}

 One miraculous claim made is that the Quran has been perfectly preserved.
 However the Quran and Hadiths contradict this.

-## Allah foretold that the Quran wouldn’t be perfectly preserved {#no-preservation}
+### Allah foretold that the Quran wouldn’t be perfectly preserved {#no-preservation}

 Surah 2:106

 > If We ever abrogate a verse or **cause it to be forgotten**, We replace it with a better or similar one.
 Do you not know that Allah is Most Capable of everything?

-## The Quran was corrupted even during Muhammad's lifetime {#early-corruption}
+### The Quran was corrupted even during Muhammad's lifetime {#early-corruption}

 [Sahih al-Bukhari 2410](https://sunnah.com/bukhari:2410)

-> I heard a man reciting a verse (of the Holy Qur'an) but I had heard the Prophet reciting it differently.
+> Narrated Abdullah: I heard a man reciting a verse (of the Holy Qur'an) but I had heard the Prophet reciting it differently.
 So, I caught hold of the man by the hand and took him to Allah's Messenger who said, "Both of you are right."

-## Two chapters of the Quran were forgotten {#surahs-forgotten}
+### Two chapters of the Quran were forgotten {#surahs-forgotten}

 [Sahih Muslim 1050](https://sunnah.com/muslim:1050)